-Updike’s posthumously published collection “Endpoint and other poems” was the last he penned and, certainly, his impending mortality is the key motif here.
-It is impossible to even summarise the breadth of interesting themes throughout.
-His musings on life, death, time, geography, America, war, air travel, pop music, doo wop, friendship, books, art, history, love are essential reading.
-His words sear themselves into the brain like cooling magma creeping slowly downhill from the Tamu Massif.
+Updike’s posthumously published collection “Endpoint And Other Poems” was the last he penned before he died and, certainly, his impending mortality was his main motif here.
+It is impossible to summarise the breadth of interesting themes on display as he mused on life, death, time, geography, America, war, air travel, pop music, doo-wop, friendship, books, art, history and love.
+His words seared themselves into my brain like cooling magma creeping slowly downhill.

-Inevitably, looking forward results in the opposite too as he recalls his youth: “How not to think of death?
+Inevitably, looking forward resulted in the opposite, as he recalled his youth, “How not to think of death?
 Its ghastly blank / lies underneath your dreams, that once gave rise / to horn-hard, conscienceless erections”.

-He has a brilliant insight on the journey through the arc of life: “Perhaps / we meet our heaven at the start and not / the end of life”.
+He had a brilliant insight on the journey through the arc of a life, “Perhaps / we meet our heaven at the start and not / the end of life”.

-It is not a terribly frequent topic, but I thought it significant.
-He has profound thoughts on the matter: “I think that love fuels war like gasoline, / and crying peace curdles the ear of doves”.
-Like death, war is a brutish necessity, a ghastly method that we have always resorted to when resolving our disputes as a species.
-We have got to hope, and work towards building, a society in which we evolve into settling our disputes in a peaceful manner.
-Yet, Updike was charting his journey through life in America.
+War was not a terribly frequent topic, but I thought it significant.
+He had profound thoughts on it, “I think that love fuels war like gasoline, / and crying peace curdles the ear of doves”.
+Like death, war was a brutish inevitability, a ghastly method that we have always resorted to in order to resolve our disputes as a species.

 This sense of it being an aberrant, yet historical human trait is teased out throughout.
-He recounts his younger days, listening to Blondie, as the “daily paper brought us headlined war”.
+He recounted his younger days, listening to Blondie, as the “daily paper brought us headlined war”.
 Fast forward to 2006 and “Iraq continues like a curtainless bad play”.
-He visits Cambodia and observes how”life has returned to avenues Pol Pot / once emptied with insane decrees”.
-He does not get political, just deliberates on the world he saw around him.
+He visited Cambodia and observed how”life has returned to avenues Pol Pot / once emptied with insane decrees”.

-He is at his most lyrical when describing the world around him, linking space and time: “Beyond the bay- where I have watched, these twenty years, dim ships ply the horizon, feeding oil to Boston”.
+He was at his most lyrical when describing the world around him, linking space and time, “Beyond the bay- where I have watched, these twenty years, dim ships ply the horizon, feeding oil to Boston”.
 I adore this image of ships feeding a people as they slowly arrive.
-Traders trading, life.
+Traders trading.

-He ponders a visit to Ireland in 2008 and observed that: “The Celtic tiger still has crooked teeth”.
-Speaking as an Irish person, I cannot emphasis how prescient this was.
+He pondered a visit to Ireland in 2008 and saw that “The Celtic tiger still has crooked teeth”.

 “In the beginning, culture does beguile us, / but nature gets us in the end”.
 The root of his, our, inspiration: the world around us.
 The root of art.

-His poem “Stolen” discusses the permanence of a piece of stolen art even after the artist is dead.
-An idea within an idea: that art will live on regardless.
+His poem “Stolen” discussed the permanence of a piece of stolen art even after the artist had died.
+An idea within an idea, that art will live on regardless.
 It is just a question of who sees it to awaken the collective culture on the other side.

-He loved his music and there are some fascinating takes on pop culture in here.
-In “Frankie Laine”, he describes a scene in a diner “through the hormone laden haze / your slick voice, nasal yet operatic”.
+He loved his music and there were some fascinating takes on pop culture.
+In “Frankie Laine”, he described a scene in a diner “through the hormone laden haze / your slick voice, nasal yet operatic”.
 Art, location, memory.